-MADISON — The Food Finance Institute (FFI) is hosting Edible-Alpha® Live!, a one-day event showcasing national leaders in the food and ag industry for podcast interviews and up-and-coming entrepreneurs for early look presentations focused on impact investing and innovation in the food and ag sector.
+MADISON — The Food Finance Institute (FFI) has rescheduled Edible-Alpha® Live!, a one-day event showcasing national leaders in the food and ag industry for podcast interviews and up-and-coming entrepreneurs for early look presentations focused on impact investing and innovation in the food and ag sector.

-More like a live TV show than a conference, Edible-Alpha® Live! on April1 at the Wisconsin Institutes for Discovery.
-The event will be hosted by FFI Founder and Director Tera Johnson, who started the Edible-Alpha® podcast in 2016 as a source for actionable insights into making money in food.
+More like a live TV show than a conference, Edible-Alpha® Live! will be all virtual Dec.
+9. The event, postponed in April due to the COVID-19 shutdown, will be hosted by FFI Founder and Director Tera Johnson, who started the Edible-Alpha® podcast in 2016 as a source for actionable insights into making money in food.